OptimNow/finops-mcp-bedrock/README.md

 This adapter pattern allows the application to easily incorporate additional MCP servers with different capabilities in the future.

-## MCP Server Details

-This project includes a simple MCP server with the following arithmetic operations:

-- **add**: Add two numbers together
-- **subtract**: Subtract one number from another
-- **multiply**: Multiply two numbers together
-- **divide**: Divide one number by another

-These operations are exposed as tools that the Claude model can use when prompted with mathematical questions.

 ## Development